Ontotext-AD/terraform-aws-graphdb/README.md

 **Important:** Scaling from a single-node deployment to a cluster deployment (e.g., changing `graphdb_node_count` from 1 to 3) is not fully automated.
 While the Terraform module will allow you to scale up and create 3 instances, the cluster will not be formed unless you terminate the initial node.

+**Note:** Make sure that the new instances are running before terminating the initial node.

 **Please note that this operation is disruptive, and there is a risk that things may not go as expected.**